turbot/steampipe-plugin-googlesheets/docs/tables/googlesheets_csv.md

 Each of these tables will have the same column structure as the Google Sheet they were created from and all column values are returned as text data type.

+If the actual sheet is missing some values in row 1 (header row), the table will assume `A, B, AA` as column name.

+**NOTE:**

+- This table always checks for data in `A1` cell in the actual sheet to assume it as a CSV; otherwise plugin will skip that sheet.

 ## Examples

 ### Inspect the table structure